Skip to Content

 So, switch to reusables!
 Check out this post Tips for Using Real Stuff for more information.

 My lunchbox is easily one of my favorite, easy sustainable swaps.
-Instead of brown bagging it. look into swapping out for a metal tiffin.
+Instead of brown bagging your lunch, look into swapping out for a metal tiffin.

 I get tons of questions about it — it looks much more chic than a plastic insulated lunchbox or a brown bag that will be thrown away.